Netflix/dgs-framework/CONTRIBUTING.md

 I have a question!
 -----

-We have dedicated [discussion forum](https://github.com/Netflix/dgs-framework/discussions) for asking "how to" questions and to discuss ideas.
+We have a dedicated [discussion forum](https://github.com/Netflix/dgs-framework/discussions) for asking "how to" questions and to discuss ideas.
 The discussion forum is a great place to start if you're considering creating a feature request or work on a Pull Request.
-Please do not create issues to ask questions.
+*Please do not create issues to ask questions.*

 Please also consider if a question is directly related to DGS.
 Questions such as "how do I persist my data" are unrelated to DGS, and it's better to find an answer in general Spring Boot documentation.